astoeckel/led-controller/README.md

 Two of the PCBs are now at the heart of a wake-up light alarm-clock thingy with 36 high power LEDs (4 red, 4 green, 4 blue, 4 yellow, 20 white) in eight channels at 21.5V/300mA each and a total nominal light output of 3600 lumen.
 Which is fairly bright.

 Schematic and board layout can be opened with [KICAD](http://kicad-pcb.org/).
-Important parts of the schematic are included below as images (missing: 3V3 power supply and lots of capacitors).
+Important parts of the schematic are included below as images (missing below: the 3.3V power supply and lots of capacitors).
+Final Gerber files for board production can be found in the `gerber` folder.

 **Important:**
 This is the first PCB I ever built and I am by no means an electrical engineer!
-So all the information provided here should be taken with a grain of salt.
+So all the information provided here should be taken with more than just a grain of salt.
 Use the information and schematics provided _at your own risk_.
 This circuit operates at fairly high currents and frequencies in the 100 kHz range.
 You are responsible for all shielding required to prevent any interference in the RF spectrum!

 ## How it works